Blood Donor Center

 Blood Donor Facts

-- The North Country Regional Blood Donor Center draws from nearly 9,000 donors on average per year.
+- The Adirondack Regional Blood Center draws from nearly 9,000 donors on average per year.

 - As of 2014, 15 whole blood donors have over 100 donations.
 Of this group, ages range from 40-75, with one individual donating 183 times (that's almost 23 gallons of blood).